ajaychary06/clinlytix360-clinical-analytics-pipeline/README.md

 This project is licensed under the MIT License — see the ```LICENSE``` file for details.

-Built by Ajay Chary as a showcase of healthcare analytics, MLOps, and end-to-end data pipeline orchestration.
+Built by Ajaychary as a showcase of healthcare analytics, MLOps, and end-to-end data pipeline orchestration.